aerisweather/mapsgl-android-webview/README.md

 # mapsgl-android-webview

-Integrate [MapsGL](https://www.aerisweather.com/products/mapsgl/) product and features into Android applications with MapsGLWebviewlib.
+Integrate [MapsGL](https://www.aerisweather.com/products/mapsgl/) products and features into Android applications with MapsGLWebviewlib.
 In a Webview, a map with weather data is rendered through our [MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/) using the webview.evaluateJavascript() method.
 Native Kotlin environment can send javascript via Webview.evaluateJavascript() to control your map and its weather content.

 ## Permissions